-Dwarf planet Ceres is the largest object in the asteroid belt between Mars and Jupiter and the only dwarf planet located in the inner solar system.
+Dwarf planet Ceres is the largest object in the asteroid belt between Mars and Jupiter, and it's the only dwarf planet located in the inner solar system.
 It was the first member of the asteroid belt to be discovered when Giuseppe Piazzi spotted it in 1801.
-And when Dawn arrived in 2015, Ceres became the first dwarf planet to receive a visit from a spacecraft.
+And when NASA's Dawn arrived in 2015, Ceres became the first dwarf planet to receive a visit from a spacecraft.

 Called an asteroid for many years, Ceres is so much bigger and so different from its rocky neighbors that scientists classified it as a dwarf planet in 2006.
-Even though Ceres comprises 25 percent of the asteroid belt's total mass, tiny Pluto is still 14 times more massive.
+Even though Ceres comprises 25% of the asteroid belt's total mass, Pluto is still 14 times more massive.

 Ceres’ radius is just 296 miles (476 km).
 If Earth were the size of a nickel, Ceres would be about as big as a poppy seed.

 Ceres takes 1,682 Earth days, or 4.6 Earth years, to make one trip around the Sun.

 Ceres completes one rotation around its axis every 9 hours.

 No Longer an Asteroid